Chen Yang

 6. 樂書 Yue Shu; 陳氏樂書 Chen Shi Yue Shu

 An online facsimile copy of this monumental work is available here [e.g., Folios 137-141].
-CTP has a digital copy of entire work, but it is an unpunctuated OCR copy.
+CTP also has a digital copy of the entire work, but it is an unpunctuated OCR copy.
 (See, e.g., Folio 119.)

 For hard copies, Qinshu Bielu Entry 65 lists numerous editions.
 The full text is most easily found in the Wenyuan Ge edition of Siku Quanshu, Vol. 211, pp. 23-949.
 This edition includes a contents list with each folio, but no general table of contents.
 The tiyao commentary at the front is repeated separately in the Siku Quanshu Zongmu Tiyao, 經 1-777 (dropping a few words from the beginning and end).